scottmckuen/qoord/README.md

 multiplications, the accuracy will be limited by the standard floating point precision of Python and numpy - we currently don't take any measures to correct for this.

+Many other circuit simulators are available, but I wrote my own to really lock in the basics of the theory.
+I've also used Cirq from Google, IBM's Qiskit, and PennyLane from Xanadu.
+They're all great, and they have different strengths.
+When I started this project in early 2023, one missing feature from a lot of the simulators was the ability to perform mid-circuit measurements and then continue the circuit - I made sure Qoord could do that because I needed it for something else.
+Good news - in the last year, most of the packages I look at have added this feature.

 #### Pronunciation
 Qoord is pronounced like "coordinate".
 If you say it like "cord" or